openformatproj/augmented-things/augmented-things/web/README.md

 ```

 ### Prerequisites
-To launch the full application, you need either
+To launch the full application, you need both

+* a web server implementation: this project has been deployed on Apache Tomcat
 * Eclipse installed with JAVA EE plugins for web development (you can grab the latest version [here](http://www.eclipse.org/downloads/packages/release/photon/r/eclipse-ide-java-ee-developers))
-* a web server implementation: this project has been deployed on Apache Tomcat

 ## Generating .war files
 From Eclipse, right click on